opencog/atomspace/opencog/persist/sql/README.md

  * Implement the large-outgoing-set extension.
 A version of this can be found in the `postgres-dead` directory, but the code there is badly broken.
 Its probably simplest to just ignore the code in `postgres-dead`, and design something from scratch.
+This might be a *bad idea*; atoms with large outgoing sets are fundamentally bad.
+   Improving support for them just encourages bad knowledge-representation design.
+So maybe don't do this.

  * Consider an alternate implementation, using JSONB to do an EAV-like
    storage: For details, see